VCVRack/Rack/README.md

 + supports dynamically loaded plugin DLLs
    - the plugin.dll files are _not_ binary compatible with the VCV Rack plugins !
    - there's a [plugin SDK](#dynamically-loaded-plugins-via-plugin-sdk) (for Microsoft Visual Studio 2017 Community Edition) which can be used to build new plugins without checking out this entire GIT repository
++ supports internal oversampling (up to 16x with configurable quality)

 Tested in
   - Eureka (my own work-in-progress VST host)